lsst-dm/dmtn-185/index.rst

 Both the above cases can be thought of as an extrapolation of PipelineTask- and Workflow-level provenance to the file level.
 The two cases are not mutually exclusive (ie. they could both be persisted).
-In fact the methods for exploiting the information can be left to the users, so long as the relational information is systematically stored.
+In fact, the methods for exploiting the information can be left to the users, so long as the relational information is systematically stored.

 What do we want?
 ----------------